-In January 2021, the Consumer Protection Division of the Attorney General's office received a \$1,160,896 lawsuit settlement from Apple, Inc. regarding Apple's 2016 decision to adjust the speed of consumer iPhones to address unexpected shutdowns in some devices and Apple's concealment of the issue, which led to a software update in December 2016 that reduced iPhone performance.
+3In January 2021, the Consumer Protection Division of the Attorney General's office received a \$1,160,896 lawsuit settlement from Apple, Inc. regarding Apple's 2016 decision to adjust the speed of consumer iPhones to address unexpected shutdowns in some devices and Apple's concealment of the issue, which led to a software update in December 2016 that reduced iPhone performance.
 The funding was deposited in the Attorney General refund fund.

-The Consumer Protection Division of the Attorney General's office received a \$1,416,728 lawsuit settlement from Boston Scientific Corporation in April 2021, related to a defective surgical mesh medical device that has caused complications in some women who used the device.
-The funding was deposited in the Attorney General refund fund.
+The Consumer Protection Division of the Attorney General's office anticipates receiving a \$1,416,728 lawsuit settlement from Boston Scientific Corporation in April 2021, related to a defective surgical mesh medical device that has caused complications in some women who used the device.
+The funding will be deposited in the Attorney General refund fund.

 House Bill No. 1003 (2021) includes an appropriation of \$1,249,083 of this funding to the Attorney General for providing salary equity increases during the 2021-23 biennium for 55 FTE BCI positions and 2 FTE MFCU positions.
-Section 12 of the bill allows the Attorney General to invest up to \$2,577,624 of funding in the Attorney General refund fund, including the \$1,160,896 of January 2021 settlement proceeds and \$1,416,728 of April 2021 settlement proceeds, under the supervision of the State Investment Board for the period beginning July 1, 2021, and ending June 30, 2025.
-Section 12 of the bill includes legislative intent that \$2,577,624 in the Attorney General refund fund and any investment earnings on the funding be retained in the Attorney General refund fund for the purpose of providing the salary equity increases provided for in Sections 1 and 11 of the bill and for the cost to continue the salary equity increases during the 2023-25 biennium, subject to legislative appropriations.
+Section 11 of the bill, as approved by the Senate, allows the Attorney General to invest up to \$2,577,624 of funding in the Attorney General refund fund, including the \$1,160,896 of January 2021 settlement proceeds and \$1,416,728 anticipated to be received April 2021, under the supervision of the State Investment Board for the period beginning July 1, 2021, and ending June 30, 2025.
+Section 11 of the engrossed bill includes legislative intent that \$2,577,624 in the Attorney General refund fund and any investment earnings on the funding be retained in the Attorney General refund fund for the purpose of providing the salary equity increases provided for in Sections 1 and 10 of the bill and for the cost to continue the salary equity increases during the 2023-25 biennium, subject to legislative appropriations.

-In March 2021, the Consumer Protection Division of the Attorney General's office received a \$892,400 lawsuit settlement from McKinsey and Company for an opioid-related lawsuit and anticipates up to \$1,107,600 of additional proceeds may become available during the 2021-23 biennium, resulting in a total of \$2,000,000 from the settlement.
-Section 5 of House Bill No. 1003 (2021) provides for a \$2,000,000 transfer from opioid-related lawsuit settlement proceeds deposited in the Attorney General refund fund to DHS and appropriates the funding to DHS for an opioid addiction prevention and treatment program during the 2021-23 biennium.
+4In March 2021, the Consumer Protection Division of the Attorney General's office received a \$892,400 lawsuit settlement from McKinsey and Company for an opioid-related lawsuit and anticipates up to \$1,107,600 of additional proceeds may become available during the 2021-23 biennium, resulting in a total of \$2,000,000 from the settlement.
+Section 5 of House Bill No. 1003 (2021), as approved by the Senate, provides for a \$2,000,000 transfer from opioid-related lawsuit settlement proceeds deposited in the Attorney General refund fund to DHS and appropriates the funding to DHS for an opioid addiction prevention and treatment program during the 2021-23 biennium.
 The department is required to consult with the Attorney General on the use of funding for the program.
 The Attorney General is required to notify the Legislative Council and Office of Management and Budget of any lawsuit settlement proceeds that become available for transfer to DHS for this program.

-The Attorney General has indicated that a court rarely awards refunds to specific consumers, instead awarding refunds to organizations such as the Housing Finance Agency.
+5The Attorney General has indicated that a court rarely awards refunds to specific consumers, instead awarding refunds to organizations such as the Housing Finance Agency.

-House Bill No. 1212, as approved by the 2021 Legislative Assembly, creates a new section to Chapter 53-06.1 and provides all gaming taxes, monetary fines, and interest and penalties are to be deposited in the newly created charitable gaming operating fund and provides the administrative and operating costs of charitable gaming be paid from the fund.
-Section 13 of House Bill No. 1003 (2021) further amended this section regarding allocations of gaming tax revenues.
+6House Bill No. 1212, as approved by the 2021 Legislative Assembly, creates a new section to Chapter 53-06.1 and provides all gaming taxes, monetary fines, and interest and penalties are to be deposited in the newly created charitable gaming operating fund and provides the administrative and operating costs of charitable gaming be paid from the fund.
 Adjustments have been made to the Attorney General's budget to remove funding for gaming-related expenditures from the Attorney General refund fund beginning in the 2021-23 biennium.